eldoyle/PythonIntro/_episodes/10-functions.md

 {: .challenge}

 ## Importing functions
 Now that we have written a few functions, we can even import them and use them in other scripts!

-1. Save your current file as *funtion_examples.py*.
+1. Save your current file as *function_examples.py*.
 2. Open a new script file in Spyder.
 3. At the top of your script, include this line:
 ~~~
-from functions_examples import fahr_to_kelvin
+from function_examples import fahr_to_kelvin
 ~~~
 {: .language-python}